Balancingrock/Ascii/README.md

 No new features planned.
 Updates are made on an ad-hoc basis as needed to support Swiftfire development.

+#### 1.5.1

+- Cleared git chaches to remove xcode project from the repo

 #### 1.5.0

 - Added isExtendedAscii